maxcnunes/waitforit/README.md

 - `-file`: Path to the JSON file with the configs
 - `-- `: Execute a post command once the address became available

-> `full-connection` still working and won't be removed to not cause any API breaking change.
-> But please use `address` instead since it express the same thing in a simple way.

 ### Example

 #### Running